As you know, an outdoor kitchen is a huge investment. You want it to last as long as possible.

 Metal Frames

-Metal frames are by far the most popular option.
+As it stands, metal frames are the most popular option.

 Often, this is due to availability.
-Many companies provide either custom or out of the box metal frame designs.
+Most companies provide either custom or out of the box metal frame designs.

-And finally, metal frames also make efficient use of space.
+Additionally, metal frames make efficient use of space.
 You’ll have plenty of interior cavity leftover to access your built-in grill or store items.

-Now, metal frames do have some weak points.
+Now, metal frames have their fair share of weak points.

 Moisture is kryptonite to metal frames.
-If you live in a humid area, close to the ocean, or in a freeze/thaw climate… You’ll want to be aware of this.
+If you live in a humid area, close to the ocean, or in a freeze/thaw climate… Be aware of this.

 If moisture gets to your metal frames… Corrosion and rust can break them down over time.
 Eventually, this will compromise the structural integrity of your outdoor kitchen.
 That’s not a simple repair!

 If you’re planning to go DIY… Just note that working with steel frames can be quite a challenge.
-Steel work is not for beginners!
-It may be a hassle you simply don’t want to deal with.
+Steel work is not for beginners, and likely not worth the hassle!

 Wood Frames